mikaey/mfst/README.md

 ## Things I Want To Do
 * Read CID/CSD (if available) and print it to the log.
 Possibly decode both of them as well.
 * Support hot removal/re-add of devices if they get disconnected.
+* Add detection for wraparound flash.
+I haven't seen any of these yet, so I don't know exactly how they work.